Ever felt the overwhelming urge to poop while running?

-Famed runners Utta Pippig, Tegla Loroupe, Steve Jones, Rosie Ruiz, and Paul Radcliffe have all had to take a sudden bathroom break while competing.
+Famed runners Utta Pippig, Tegla Loroupe, Steve Jones, Rosie Ruiz, and Paula Radcliffe have all had to take a sudden bathroom break while competing.

 As you will see below our physiology means that we are likely to experience the need for a mid-run poop.
 But just because the need to go to the restroom while running is extremely common it doesn’t mean it is inevitable.

 Why Runners Need To Suddenly Need to Go?

 Or to be more exact, there are multiple different contributing factors which contribute to us needing to take a toilet break when we run.
 Dr Stephen de Boer, a Mayo Clinic Dietician, identified the major causes.

 Reason #2 -Your Insides Are Moving

 The way our intestines are constantly jostled as we run can cause you to have to make a pit stop at a portapotty.

 How To Avoid Having To Poop While Running